jfgrea27/jfgrea27.github.io/jfgrea27.github.io/content/posts/01-genai-and-tee/01-types-of-tees.md

 ### Trusted Computing Base

-The **Trusted Computing Base (TCB)** is the set of hardware, firmware and software components that must be trusted to enforce the security properties of a system.
+The **Trusted Computing Base (TCB)** is the _minimum_ set of hardware, firmware and software components that must be trusted to enforce the security properties of a system.
 If any part of the TCB is _compromised_, the security guarantees of the system (e.g. TEE) can be broken.

 The smaller the TCB, the less must be trusted to be secure, hence better security.